Ignacio0407/Lunar-Lander-v3/Continuous_environment/README.md

 ## Conclusions

-- For production deployment, the **Car Racing 2368** model offers the best reliability-to-performance ratio with 87% of episodes scoring above the solution threshold (850).
+- The **Car Racing 2368** model offers the best reliability-to-performance ratio with 87% of episodes scoring above the solution threshold (850).
 - When maximum performance is prioritized over consistency, the **Car Racing 15695** model achieves the highest peak reward (931.10) despite higher failure rate.
 - Domain randomization shows limited effectiveness for this environment, requiring substantially more training than standard approaches with diminishing returns.
 Even after 16,042 episodes, performance remains inconsistent.
 - Fine-tuning with domain randomization starting from a pre-trained model is more effective than training from scratch with domain randomization.